carpentries/instructor-training/_episodes/02-practice-learning.md

 > *   A good MCQ tests for conceptual misunderstanding rather than simple factual knowledge.
 >     If you are having a hard time coming up with diagnostic distractors,
 >     then either you need to think more about your learners' mental models,
->     or your question simply isn't a good starting point for an MCQ.
+>     or your question simply is not a good starting point for an MCQ.
 > *   When you are trying to come up with distractors,
 >     think about questions that learners asked or problems they had
 >     the last time you taught this subject.